buildownai/buildown.ai/content/book/chapter_11/poor_man_tool_calling.md

 title: Poor Man's Tool-Calling
 description: Learn how to create a simple web server that interacts with an AI model to generate function parameters and call functions based on user input.
 keywords:
-  - web server
+  - AI development
-  - endpoint
+  - TypeScript backend
-  - language model
+  - Web server
-  - JSON response
+  - Language models
-  - callable functions
+  - Function calling
 ---

-In this chapter, you'll dive into the world of building a basic yet functional web server that leverages existing codebases and AI models to process user queries.
-You’ll start by setting up an endpoint in your web server that accepts user input and uses it to generate parameters for specific functions through an AI model.
+In this chapter, you'll dive into the world of building a basic yet functional web application that leverages artificial intelligence.
+You’ll start by setting up a simple web server with an endpoint to receive user queries and send them to a language model for processing.
+The goal is to generate function parameters from these queries and then call specific functions based on those parameters.

-The journey begins with creating a simple UI where users can submit their questions, which are then sent to the server's endpoint.
-The server interacts with a language model to produce JSON responses containing detailed instructions on how to proceed with your application’s functionality.
-This process involves breaking down complex user queries into manageable tasks by generating precise function parameters.

-Next, you'll learn how to factor out these generated parameters into callable functions within your codebase.
-Each function will be responsible for executing specific actions based on the input received from the AI model.
-The results of these functions are then fed back into the language model to refine and finalize the response before sending it back to the user.

-By following this chapter, you'll gain hands-on experience in integrating AI models with your web applications, enhancing their capabilities without requiring extensive coding knowledge or complex infrastructure.
-This approach not only simplifies development but also opens up new possibilities for creating intelligent, interactive interfaces that can adapt and evolve based on user needs.

-Ready to see how a simple setup can unlock powerful interactions?
-Dive into the details of setting up endpoints, calling functions, and refining responses with AI models!
+You'll begin by creating the initial setup of your web server, including a basic UI where users can input their questions.
+When a query is submitted, it's sent to an AI model that generates JSON responses containing the necessary parameters for your application’s functions.
+These parameters are used to invoke different functions within your codebase, which then process the data and return results back to the user.

+The chapter guides you through each step of this process, from setting up the server endpoint to calling out to a language model and handling function calls based on the generated parameters.
+You'll see how to structure your application to handle these interactions efficiently and effectively.

+By the end of this section, you’ll have a working prototype that demonstrates the power of integrating AI into your web applications for dynamic and intelligent responses.
+This is just the beginning; once you understand the basics, you can expand on this foundation to build more complex and sophisticated systems.